Docker Compose In Practice

 Revealed by its name, Compose, the concept of container orchestration was officially established.
 Later, Kubernetes, which we will learn, it's a tool for higher-level organization, operation and management of containers.
 Because Compose organizes the containers, it can start multiple associated containers with one command, instead of starting one container separately.

-Regarding the installation of Docker Compose, Docker Desktop under Mac OS X comes with docker-compose; since Docker Compose is written in Python, we can use pip install docker-compose
+Regarding the installation of Docker Compose, Docker Desktop under Mac OS X comes with docker-compose; since Docker Compose is written in Python, we can use

 The differences between Docker Container, Swarm, and Compose show in this picture.